 Beetles and cockroaches have very similar appearances.
-Both are medium sized insects that dwell on the ground.
-Both have six legs, segmented bodies, and are usually darkly colored.
+Both are medium-sized insects that dwell on the ground.
+Both have six legs and segmented bodies and are usually darkly colored.
 So beetles can definitely fall in that category of bugs that look like roaches.
 But, cockroaches and beetles have a few key differences.

 First, cockroach antennae are significantly longer than beetle antennae.
 Beetles may have antennae scarcely the length of their head, while cockroach antennae often exceed the length of their body.
 These types of bugs that look like cockroaches are often mistaken for cockroaches.
 Cockroaches have distinct features such as longer legs, and while beetle legs are mostly lacking in any adornment, cockroach legs have thick, visible spikes.
 Finally, beetles have heads visible from above; cockroach heads are covered in a thick shield called a pronotum.

 Water bugs usually live in aquatic settings, like ponds or marshes.
 However, they can occasionally make their way into homes, where they’re often mistaken for cockroaches.
 Water bugs and cockroaches bear a passing resemblance, but there are some easily identifiable differences.